 How to Rodent Proof Your Home

-Rodent-proofing is an efficient way to prevent different types of rodents from getting in your home and causing damage.
+Rodent-proofing is an efficient way to prevent different types of rodents from getting into your home and causing damage.
 By repairing or sealing gaps and cracks in your home, you will keep these pesky invaders outdoors and improve your rodent control.

 Remember that rats can squeeze through an opening as small as 1/2-inch in diameter, while mice can easily fit through a dime-sized hole (a 1/4-inch gap).
 That said, you should check for any possible entryways.
 Try these DIY rodent-proofing methods:

 - Make sure exterior door weather stripping and window screens fit snugly.

 - Seal all the openings and cracks around vents, pipes, electrical wires, and home foundation.

 - Install hardware screens in roof vents and/or chimney openings.

 - Consider replacing any missing soffits.

 - Store your food in the hard-to-reach containers, preferably with tight-fitting lids that are made of metal.